Arkady Rosengolts: In London

 In 1925–27, Rosengolts was counsellor and chargé d'affaires at the Soviet embassy in Britain.
-This in line with a Stalin's practice of sending leading oppositionists, such as Christian Rakovsky, out of the country on diplomatic missions.
+This in line with Stalin's practice of sending leading oppositionists, such as Christian Rakovsky, out of the country on diplomatic missions.

 Rosengolts ran the embassy from November 1925, when Rakovsky was transferred from London to Paris, until the new Ambassador, Leonid Krasin arrived in July 1926, and after Krasin's death in November 1926.
 In December, he reported to Moscow that relations between the UK and USSR were deteriorating because of soviet support for the miners' strike in the UK and communist involvement in the crisis in China.

 On 12 May 1927, Special Branch police raided the London headquarters of the Soviet trade delegation and the All-Russian Co-operative Society, 'Arcos' looking for a document allegedly stolen from the War Office.
 Rosengolts protested to the British government, and submitted a seven-page memorandum claiming that there was "no particle of evidence that the Trade delegation or Arcos or any of their employees have ever engaged in military espionage."

-But on 24 May, the Prime Minister, Stanley Baldwin told the UK Parliament that the police had uncovered a wealth of documents obtained by spies in a 'subterranean photostat room'.
+But on 24 May, the British Prime Minister, Stanley Baldwin, told the UK Parliament that the police had uncovered a wealth of documents obtained by spies in a 'subterranean photostat room'.
 Baldwin did not directly accuse Rosengolts of espionage, singling out the trade representative, Lev Khinchuk instead, but he implied that Rosengolts was a liar.
 The police had seized correspondence between the People's Commissariat for Foreign Affairs and the Soviet agent Mikhail Borodin, who at the time of the Arcos affair was in China, where the British suspected that he was planning a communist takeover.
 Baldwin pointed out that Rosengolts had written to the London Daily Telegraph claiming that "Borodin is a private individual who is not and never has been in the service of the Soviet government."
 Borodin was in fact working for Comintern.

 Speaking in Parliament two days later, the Home Secretary, William Joynson-Hicks alleged that Rosengolts "knew perfectly well that there were incriminating documents passing to and fro between Moscow and London."

-The British government severed diplomatic relations with the Soviet Union on 25 May 1927. and expelled Rosengolts.
+The British government severed diplomatic relations with the Soviet Union on 25 May 1927, and expelled Rosengolts.
 As he was returning from London, he stopped off in Warsaw, where he witnessed the assassination of the soviet ambassador, Pyotr Voykov by Boris Kowerda.